jdiego00/MOISESGraphicalInterface/README.md

 ## Overview

 This project researches Bolivia's power-generation landscape by collecting, cleaning, and analyzing national energy-system data.
-This project is an interactive graphical interface, built in Python, that lets users explore the data through multiple analytical views and was used to present the findings.
+This repository is an interactive graphical interface, built in Python, that lets users explore the data through multiple analytical views and was used to present the findings.

 ## Research Context